Gurobi/modeling-examples/burrito_optimization_game/README.md

 ----
-For details on licensing or on running the notebooks, see the overview on [Modeling Examples](../) This notebook can be ran using the "online course" version of Gurobi.
+For details on licensing or on running the notebooks, see the overview on [Modeling Examples](../)

 Copyright © 2022 Gurobi Optimization, LLC